Shipping and Removals in Hong Kong

 If an expat employee manages to secure a shipping allowance through their work contract, or even if they are just looking for the most hassle-free option to send their belongings to Hong Kong, it’s recommended that they hire an international removal company.
 These companies come to a person's home, survey everything they want to take with and make a quote based on the size of the shipment crate that will be required.

-It's important to obtain a few different quotes – usually a free service – and then to make sure the company that's been selected has reliable ground services in Hong Kong.
+It's important to obtain a few different quotes – usually provided free of charge – and then to make sure the company that's been selected has reliable ground services in Hong Kong.
 This door-to-door pick-up and delivery comes at a cost, so the best idea for those looking for money-saving options would be to shop around for the best deals with international shipping companies online.

 Common services to look for in a shipping company